 In this article, we’ll show you the ten best PLA filament brands on the market right now and explain what to look for when choosing PLA for your 3D printer.

-Aside from offering standard PLA, Polymaker offers a varied assortment of specialty options, like PolyLite and PolyTerra.
+Aside from offering standard PLA, Polymaker offers a varied assortment of special types of PLA, like PolyLite and PolyTerra.

 PolyTerra PLA filament is designed to be an environmentally friendly alternative for users who are concerned about their 3D printer’s environmental impact.
 It comes on recycled cardboard spools and Polymaker plants one tree for every spool sold.
 PolyTerra is also slightly tougher than regular PLA and provides easier support removal.